ghosert/VimProject/note-taking/install-docker-on-android.md

        Before starting this limbo_tensor app"

-       enable kvm option to get native performance, also enable UEFI to boot linux from iso file set forward network like "tcp:2222:22", Network: User, NIC Card: e1000, so that after installing openssh, you can "ssh -p 2222 192.168.31.132" instead of vnc
+       enable kvm option to get native performance, also enable UEFI to boot linux from iso file, set 4 CPUs with 4096GB memory set forward network like "tcp:2222:22", Network: User, NIC Card: e1000, so that after installing openssh, you can "ssh -p 2222 192.168.31.132" instead of vnc
        Boot linux with CD-ROM loaded with iso first to install the system to QCOW2 hard disk Remove CD-ROM and boot from hard disk